-A preliminary analysis was done to investigate alternative minimum densities for properties within the Fairbank MTSA.
+A preliminary analysis was done to investigate alternative minimum densities for properties within the Davisville Major Transit Station Area.

-The analysis assessed three key criteria for determining where greater densities may be warranted/feasibly accommodated:
+The analysis assessed key criteria for determining where greater densities may be warranted/feasibly accommodated:

-- 1) Proximity to transit stations in line with planning policy direction, the greatest heights and densities are assigned nearest to the station, with a gradual downward transition as one moves away from the station. - 2) Size of parcel large sites (either existing or where logical land assemblies could feasibly occur) are generally assigned lower densities, even with close proximity to transit, as they are thought to be more likely to develop with on-site open spaces (thus bringing down the overall density of the site). - 3) Massing Study An examination of various sites in the Fairbanks PMTSA was conducted to determine appropriate development potential in the context of sites, and their relationship to the surrounding area.
+- 1. Proximity to transit stations in line with planning policy direction, the greatest heights and densities are assigned nearest to Davisville Station, with a gradual downward transition as one moves away from the Station - 2.
+Size of parcel large sites (either existing or where logical land assemblies could feasibly occur) are generally assigned lower densities, even with close proximity to transit, as they are thought to be more likely to develop with on-site open spaces (thus bringing down the overall density of the site).

-To support the determination of appropriate alternative minimum density, MHBC undertook a planning analysis which looked at approved and in-progress development applications, and the Eglinton Connects Corridor study work related to Toronto Official Plan Amendment 253.
-This analysis was focused around the Dufferin & Eglinton intersection.
+To support the determination of appropriate alternative minimum density, a planning analysis was prepared which looked at approved and in-progress development applications, and the height ranges outlined OPA 405.

-Below is the recommended minimum density mapping for Site and Area Specific Policy 675 Fairbank:
+Below is the recommended minimum density mapping for Site and Area Specific Policy 722: